SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

          // structure definition goes here
       }

-If a class has a superclass, the superclass name should be listed before any protocols it adopts, followed by a comma:
+If a class has a superclass, list the superclass name before any protocols it adopts, followed by a comma:

 .. testcode:: protocolSyntax